This is an extremely rare piece of British pottery - which dates to the Regency Period c 1820s.

 It is clean inside - nice and shiny white with no staining or discolouration - no crazing to the glaze and no losses to the sprigware decorations.

 Also a very nice large size: measuring from handle to spout just over 9 inches.
 The overall height is 6 3/4 inches.
+It is a heavy piece - weighing 1.1 kg unpacked.

 These Ridgway Griffin jugs are very difficult to source - and this is really very much of a museum piece.
+This is reflected in my asking price.